hacksparrow/remote.js/README.md

 ## Todo

-1. Increase the number of supported singnals
+1. Increase the number of supported signals
 2. Cross-browser fixes

 ## Background